Hytale Guides 9 min read

 Everything’s backed by our 48-hour refund policy if it’s not working for you.

-Got questions before launch?
+Got questions?
 Our support team responds to tickets with actual humans, and we’re active on Discord if you prefer real-time chat.
-We’ll also be updating this guide with concrete performance data in late January once we have it.

 Sources